 - Moisture is a picnic spot for termites.
 Therefore, keep your furniture away from all sorts of moistness.

-- Apply a protective covering of aloe vera gel on your furniture.
+- Apply a protective covering of aloe vera gel on your used furniture.
 It will also keep the termites at bay.

 - Keep your furniture healthy by regularly polishing it.